Rakim: 1993–2003: Legal issues, solo debut, and Aftermath stint

 After breaking up his partnership with Eric B. in early-1993, Rakim kept a low profile, only making one notable appearance on the soundtrack to the 1993 film Gunmen.
 A reshuffling in MCA caused Rakim to be dropped from the label in 1994.
 As Rakim continued to struggle with legal problems, he secured a deal with Universal Records and began recording his solo debut album The 18th Letter in 1996.
 In November 1997, the album The 18th Letter was released.
 Expectations were high for Rakim, as the album debuted at No. 4 on the Billboard 200 and was certified Gold by the RIAA.

 In June 1999, Rakim appeared on three tracks of "The Seduction of Claude Debussy" by Art of Noise.
 AllMusic's Keith Farley notes that "the album charts the artistic use of sampled breakbeats – pioneered by the Art of Noise themselves – with nods to '80s hip-hop plus their '90s equivalent, drum'n'bass."

 In November 1999, Rakim released The Master, which received good reviews but sold poorly.

 Rakim was signed to Dr. Dre's Aftermath Entertainment record label in 2000, for work on an album tentatively titled Oh, My God.
 The album underwent numerous changes in artistic direction and personnel and was delayed several times.
 While working on the album, Rakim made guest appearances on four Aftermath projects, including the hit single "Addictive" by Truth Hurts and its remix (which featured a different Rakim verse from the main version), the Dr. Dre-produced "The Watcher Part 2" by Jay-Z, and Eminem's 8 Mile soundtrack album with the track "R.A.K.I.M".

 However, Rakim left the label in 2003 and Oh, My God was indefinitely shelved.
 After Rakim eventually left Aftermath Entertainment, he stated that the reason he departed the label was because of creative differences with Dr. Dre.
-Discussing the period later, Rakim discussed how he was seeking to write conscious material, while Dr. Dre was encouraging him to pursue gangsta rap narratives instead.
+Discussing the period later, Rakim discussed how he was seeking to write Conscious hip-hop material, while Dr. Dre was encouraging him to pursue gangsta rap narratives instead.